 Not long into the day we stopped in a lovely church to get our stamps for our passports.
 The Priest pointed out St Daniel was their patron and I explained my son was Daniel and he handed my son a beautiful card.
 The kids lit the candles on the alter and there were beautiful printed verses from the bible which were particularly poignant in relation to the journey we were all taking.
 It was a special moment filled with love and kindness.
 I am not particularly religious but I did find myself very emotional and close to tears after I left the church.
 They say the journey will affect you spiritually, emotionally and physically and I did find that.

-The first part of each day the walk seemed to be faster than later in the day and as the girls were dragging their heals picking flowers along the way.
+The first part of each day the walk seemed to be faster than later in the day.
+The kids would start to drag their heals in the afternoon and stop to pat dogs or pick flowers along the way.
 You couldn’t get too mad at them as they were taking in nature.
 It did start getting annoying when you have only 2kms to go and they are wanting to pick more flowers but question “are we there yet? - Yes it happens even when walking.

 Today was a shorter walk and having a smaller number in front of you somehow meant you had a bigger spring in your step.
 Today also happened to be Easter Sunday (and April Fools Day).
 We were expecting many shops and cafes to be closed today but this didn’t turn out to be true.
 As we had a shorter walk today (and it was long gap in between coffee shops) we stopped for a leisurely lunch with a little establishment which had zero English, zero customer service but the best meat pie one could eat.
-They had a meat pie with a shortcrust pastry that was to die for.
-Speaking of dying, the kids were dying to get to the next stop to start planning their April Foods Day pranks, so the dad's went on ahead with the kids to get prepping and us mums could finish our drinks.
+The kids however didn't want to sit around - they were dying to get to the next stop to start planning their April Foods Day pranks, so the dad's went on ahead with the kids to get prepping and us mums could finish our drinks.

 Waking up was hard and no one was looking to a long day ahead.
 I defiantly wasn’t feeling it.
 Thankful the espresso and bacon and eggs kicked us in to gear and as the sun started to rise so did our spirits.
 It seemed weird to say that we had already completed 70km and tomorrow we would be in Santiago.
 It was mixed feelings.
 It was nearly over.